-If you are co-parenting, divorcing, married, in the process of separating, or in any other way raising a child with another person who has a known drinking or drug problem that may put the child in danger, it is vital to set up an agreement to test for the substances of concern.
-The time to set this up is as soon as you identify the problem – it doesn’t have to wait until a separation or divorce negotiations.
-However, if you are currently negotiating other aspects of child custody, it is absolutely essential that you include a drug or alcohol testing agreement as part of the final settlement.
+Do you represent a client who is married, co-parenting, divorcing, in the process of separating, or in any other way raising a child with someone who has a known drug or drinking problem that may put the child in danger?
+If so, it is vital to set up an agreement that they will be tested for the substances of concern.

 How to Structure the Agreement

-How often should the tests be done, and should they be scheduled, random, or on-demand?
-The agreement should stipulate the frequency of testing, such as weekly, biweekly, or monthly.
-Common options include: weekly random urine tests for drugs or alcohol; monthly hair tests (which have a longer window of detection than urine); and periodic random testing (for example, once every 2 weeks at a randomly selected time).
-Less frequently used choices include: pre-custody testing (for example, a parent must pass a Breathalyzer every time she is about to pick up the kids); post-custody testing (immediately after any period of custody); and spouse-initiated testing (at any time one spouse wants to request the other test).
+How often should the tests be administered?
+Should they be on-demand, scheduled, or random?
+The agreement should indicate the testing frequency, such as weekly, biweekly, or once a month.
+Popular options include weekly random drug or alcohol urine tests; monthly hair tests (which have a longer detection window than urine); and periodic random testing, such as every two weeks at a randomly chosen time.
+Less common choices are pre-custody testing (the parent must pass a Breathalyzer each time they pick up the kids); post-custody testing (immediately after being with the child); and spouse-initiated testing (one partner requests that the other is tested).

 2) Notification Requirements

-How is the parent notified that they must appear for testing, and how soon after must they appear?
-The agreement should be crystal clear about this, so as to avoid parents claiming they weren’t notified properly.
-Common options include: using a third party such as Health Street to notify the parents by phone, email, and/or text message in the morning, and requiring the parent to appear that same day for testing.
+How is the parent notified that they must present themselves for testing?
+How soon must they appear?
+The agreement must be crystal clear, so that parents can’t claim that they weren’t properly notified.
+Many people will use a third party agency like Health Street to notify the parents by phone, email, and/or text messages in the morning.
+They are then required to appear that same day to be tested.